7thCore/arma3srv-script/README.md

 # arma3srv-script
-Bash script for running Arma 3 on a linux server
+Bash script for running Arma 3 on a linux server with Antistasi mod integration

 **Required packages**